Ad Dawhah al Jadidah

-Ad Dawhah al Jadidah (الدوحة الجديدة) is a district in Qatar, located in the municipality of Ad Dawhah.
+Ad Dawhah al Jadidah (الدوحة الجديدة) is a district in Qatar, located in the municipality of Doha.
 It is bordered to the north by Mushayrib, Fereej Al Asmakh and Barahat Al Jufairi, to the east by Old Al Ghanim, to the south by Najma and Fereej Bin Durham, and to the west by Fereej Abdel Aziz.

 It is primarily a residential district with several compounds and apartment blocks such as Adam Residence, Jaidah Housing, Al Madinah Suites, Al Sultan Tower, Jumeirah Furnished Apartments, and New Doha Residential Complex.

 Geography

 Ad Dawhah al Jadidah borders the following districts: